sparkflows/sparkflows-docs/docs/user-guide/data-preparation/parse.rst

 Apache Logs
 ----------------------------------------

-Below is a sample workflow which contains ``Apache Logs`` processor in Fire Insights.
+Below is a sample workflow which contains ``Apache Logs`` processor in Sparkflows.
 It demonstrates the usage of ``Apache Logs`` node to parse an apache log file.

 It does the following processing of data: